emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: mfh95.html

+    Most specifications of garbage collectors concentrate on the low-level algorithmic details of how to find and preserve accessible objects.
+Often, they focus on bit-level manipulations such as "scanning stack frames," "marking objects," "tagging data," etc. While these details are important in some contexts, they often obscure the more fundamental aspects of memory
+    management: what objects are garbage and why?

+    We develop a series of calculi that are just low-level enough that we can express allocation and garbage collection, yet are sufficiently abstract that we may formally prove the correctness of various memory management strategies.
+By making the heap of a program syntactically apparent, we can specify memory actions as rewriting rules that allocate values on the heap and automatically dereference pointers to such objects when needed.
+This formulation permits the specification of garbage collection as a relation that removes portions of the heap without affecting the outcome of evaluation.

+    Our high-level approach allows us to specify in a compact manner a wide variety of memory management techniques, including standard trace-based garbage collection (i.e., the family of copying and mark/sweep collection algorithms), generational collection, and
+    type-based, tag-free collection.
+Furthermore, since the definition of garbage is based on the semantics of the underlying language instead of the conservative approximation of inaccessibility, we are able to specify and prove the idea that type inference can be used to collect some objects that are accessible but never used.

 * .. _MBMM99:

   David S. Munro, Alfred Brown, Ron Morrison, J. Eliot B. Moss.
 1999. "`Incremental Garbage Collection of a Persistent Object Store using PMOS <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.36.3687&rep=rep1&type=pdf>`_".
 Morgan Kaufmann. in Advances in Persistent Object Systems, pp. 78--91.

   .. abstract: mbmm99.html

+    PMOS is an incremental garbage collector designed specifically to reclaim space in a persistent object store.
+It is complete in that it will, after a finite number of invocations, reclaim all unreachable storage.
+PMOS imposes minimum constraints on the order of collection and offers techniques to reduce the I/O traffic induced by the collector.
+Here we present the first implementation of the PMOS collector called PMOS#1.
+The collector has been incorporated into the stable heap layer of the generic persistent object store used to support a number of languages including Napier88.
+Our main design goals are to maintain the independence of the language from the store and to retain the existing store interface.
+The implementation has been completed and tested using a Napier88 system.
+The main results of this work show that the PMOS collector is implementable in a persistent store and that it can be built without requiring changes to the language interpreter.
+Initial performance measurements are reported.
+These results suggest however, that effective use of PMOS requires greater co-operation between language and store.

 * .. _NOPH92: